 Sans-serif fonts are generally easy to read and the letters stand out from one another nicely, which is why they’re a top choice for text that’ll appear on screens.
 Serif fonts have a sophisticated feel and can lend a classy look to your communique.
 A good way to combine fonts is to use a serif font for titles, and a sans-serif font for the body text.
 For more ideas on how to make both kinds of fonts coexist, check out our articles about font pairing and design tips for non-designers.

 You can find font-spiration all over the place!
-Conduct an image search for “fonts,” or take to the idea wonderland known as Pinterest.
+Conduct an image search for “professional business fonts,” or take to the idea wonderland known as Pinterest.
 Pay attention to combinations you see in window displays, advertisements, and magazines, and snap some pictures to keep track of your inspirations.

 Many artists sell font combinations, and there are a number of fonts available from free resources.
 Just make sure to check the permissions for any font you use.